Paularossi/AdDownloader/README.md

 * 🔎 Answer questions based on your search target and download ads and their media content.
 * 💡 Use the downloaded ad data for research and analysis of ad campaigns, embedded in a Dashboard.

+Below, you can find information about the installing process and basic usage of AdDownloader.
+For a detailed description of the full features of this package, visit the official [AdDownloader documentation](https://addownloader.readthedocs.io/en/latest/index.html).

 ## Table of Contents
 - [Introduction](#introduction)
     - [Meta Ad Library API](#meta-ad-libray-api)